o-ran-sc/o-du-l2/docs/api-docs.rst

       c.
 UL-CCCH Indication - Sends the UL CCCH Message received from UE to DU APP as per Section 9.2.3.15 of AAD Spec.

+      d.
+UE Delete Response - Response to UE Delete Request from DU Manager as per Section 9.2.3.8 of the AAD Spec.

 4. DU APP - RLC Interface

    - AAD Spec : section 9.2.4